Side Effects of The Abortion Pill

 According to the FDA, a pregnant patient should not take the abortion pill if they:

-• are on blood thinning medications or have a bleeding disorder
+- are on blood thinning medications or have a blood clotting disorder

 Before taking the abortion pill, it is important to know if you need a Rhesus immunization as this can affect the health of any future pregnancies.